-Blueberry picking is at its peak at Blueberry Hill Farm in Edom, about 20 miles west of Tyler.
-The farm invites families to fill picking buckets (provided) with organically-grown blueberries and blackberries daily from 7am–5pm.
+Blueberry Hill Farm in Edom, about 20 miles west of Tyler, invites families to fill picking buckets (provided) with organically-grown blueberries and blackberries.
 Blueberries cost $2.95 per pound; blackberries run $3 per pound.
 After working up a sweat harvesting, cool off with a blueberry ’n cream pie or blueberry lemonade from the bakery or blueberry frozen yogurt from the store.
+Take your blueberries home and whip up some delicious sweet treats—check their website for blueberry recipes like the blueberry pound cake and blueberry cobbler.
+The season begins Memorial Day weekend and lasts through July.
+The farm is open seven days a week, 7am-5pm (including Father’s Day and the Fourth of July).

 10268 FM 314, Edom, 903/852-6175

 Make it a day (or longer) at The Greer Farm in Daingerfield, just shy of a three-hour drive east of the Dallas-Fort Worth area.
-Spend a few hours picking blueberries and blackberries for $3.25 per pound, then reserve a private overnight cabin to experience the life of a farmer.
+Spend a few hours picking blueberries and thornless blackberries for $3.25 per pound.
+If you can’t get enough of the rural life, then reserve a private overnight cabin to experience the life of a farmer.
 The kids can bottle-feed lambs, gather chicken eggs and pick vegetables by day, then roast s’mores at night.
-The farm is open daily from 7:30am–5:30pm, and the Greers are happy to educate both parents and kids on the ins and outs of farm life.
+Take advantage of a Farm to Fork cooking classes while you’re there and have your goods picked out.
+Cooking classes are scheduled through July 21.
+Private group classes are also available, register online.
+The farm is open daily from 7:30am–5:30pm.

 1444 CR 1125, Daingerfield, 903/645-3232